Mario Rodríguez (footballer, born 1981)

-Mario Rafael Rodríguez Rodríguez (born September 14, 1981 in Guatemala City, Guatemala) is a retired Guatemalan football midfielder.
+Mario Rafael Rodríguez Rodríguez (born 14 September 1981) is a Guatemalan former professional footballer who played as a midfielder.
 He has played for local club Municipal.

 Rodríguez has played locally also played for Comunicaciones and in Major League Soccer for Columbus Crew.
 He was also a member of the Guatemala national team.

 Club career

 Rodríguez, nicknamed El Loco (Spanish for The Crazy Man), started his career in Guatemala in 2002 with Comunicaciones, where he would remain until 2004.
 In February 2004 during the 211th clasico between longtime arch-rivals Municipal and Comunicaciones, he collided with goalkeeper Danny Ortiz causing Ortiz to suffer a torn pericardium.
 Ortiz was taken to the Hospital Centro Médico where he died two hours later.

 In 2005, he joined Columbus Crew from Costa Rican side Alajuelense, and in 2006, he played for Miami FC, and with 7 goals and 4 assists he was second in scoring for the club behind Brazilian forward Romário.
 He returned to Guatemala to play for Municipal for the 2007 Clausura.

-He has been productive for Municipal.
-But despite being the top scorer on the team since joining, he hasn't always had the best relationship with Municipal fans because of his past with rivals Comunicaciones.
+He has been a productive player for Municipal.
+Although he has been the team's top scorer since joining, his past association with Comunicaciones has affected his relationship with some Municipal fans.

 In March 2009, Rodríguez almost signed with Chunnam Dragons from the Korean League, only for the deal to fail through at the second attempt.